mc-imperial/dredd-webgpu-testing/README.md

 wgslsmith --help
 ```

 Next, use WGSLsmith to generate WGSL shaders.
 Run them using a standalone test harness on the mutated subject (e.g. Mesa) and check which mutants are covered.
 We don't need a test-specific coverage here, just the aggregate coverage.
+The command below will output a single file containing a list of all unique mutant IDs that were touched by at least one of the WGSLsmith tests.

 ```
 cd dredd-webgpu-testing